Primordial Black Hole formation from overlapping cosmological fluctuations: Threshold values

-Notice that the approach of using the analytical formula $\delta_{c}(q)$ seems to be more robust in comparison with the averaged $\mathcal{C}_c$ when comparing the numerical results with the analytical approaches.
-More specifically, we do not find any qualitative difference between the behaviours of $\Delta \mathcal{C}_{c,1}$ and $\Delta \mathcal{C}_{c,2}$ unlike those in the case of the averaged compaction function.
+Notice that, for the particular cases tested, the approach of using the analytical formula $\delta_{c}(q)$ seems to be more robust in comparison with the averaged $\mathcal{C}_c$ when comparing the numerical results with the analytical approaches.
+More specifically, we do not find any qualitative difference between the behaviours of $\Delta \mathcal{C}_{c,1}$ and $\Delta \mathcal{C}_{c,2}$ unlike those in the case of the averaged compaction function, where the profile dependence seems more important, as can be noticed by comparing the Fig.~\ref{fig:averaged_2} (right panel) with Fig.~\ref{fig:resultados_beta2} (top-right panel) for the cases $q_1=3$ (red lines).

 In Fig.~\ref{fig:dependence_beta}, we show the dependence of the previous quantities in terms of the distance $\beta$.
 For simplicity, we now consider the cases where $q_{1}=q_{2}$.
-Both fluctuations become more decoupled when increasing $\beta$, making the gravitational collapse dominated by one of the two peaks.
+Two peaks in the compaction function become more decoupled when increasing $\beta$, making the gravitational collapse dominated by one of the two peaks.
 This makes the relative deviations smaller when increasing $\beta$, in comparison with Figs.~\ref{fig:averaged_2} and \ref{fig:resultados_beta2}.

-To quantify the extent of the effect of the overlap between the two fluctuations, we use the maximum distance between the origin and the curves of $\Delta \mathcal{C}_{c,j}$ (see the top-left panel of Fig.~\ref{fig:dependence_beta}).
+To quantify the extent of the effect of the overlap between the two peaks in the compaction function, we use the maximum distance between the origin and the curves of $\Delta \mathcal{C}_{c,j}$ (see the top-left panel of Fig.~\ref{fig:dependence_beta}).
 Then, as shown in Fig.~\ref{fig:dependence_beta2}, the maximum deviation is around $10\%$ at worst in our settings.
 The deviation almost linearly depends on the parameter $\beta$ and reduces to smaller values than $5\%$ for $\beta\gtrsim3$ depending on the parameter $q$.
-As expected, when the fluctuations are sufficiently separated, the threshold is well approximated by the analytic formula for each isolated peak.
-Our results show that even in the presence of secondary peaks, if those peaks are sufficiently separated and decoupled, the threshold of the gravitational collapse basically depends on the shape around the critical compaction function as found in \cite{universal1}, irrespectively of the new scale introduced.
+As expected, when the two scales of peaks are sufficiently separated, the threshold is well approximated by the analytic formula for each isolated peak.
+Our results show that even in the presence of secondary peaks in the compaction function as a function of a radial coordinate, if those peaks are sufficiently separated and decoupled, the threshold of the gravitational collapse basically depends on the shape around the critical compaction function as found in \cite{universal1}, irrespectively of the new scale introduced.